The Ultimate Guide to Credit Unions in Canada

 Credit unions and caisse populaires are financial cooperatives which means several things differentiate them from banks.
 This article will cover what credit unions are, and who they are for.
 We will also discuss some of the major differences between banks and credit unions while also considering the major players in the credit union industry.

 What is a credit union in Canada?

 Simply put, a credit union is controlled and governed by the people leveraging its services.
 You become a member and an owner of a credit union when you join.
-This means that the people that are using it are also managing it.
+This means that the people who are using it are also managing it.

-The primary objective of a credit union is to offer their members the best possible advice, services and products.
+The primary objective of a credit union is to offer its members the best possible advice, services and products.
 Because credit unions are community-minded organizations, owned by their members, a lot of the profit made is invested back into the community in which they operate and in some cases, shared back with members in the form of dividends.

 Credit unions in Canada gained some serious traction over the years.
 Members can range anywhere from a few hundred in smaller credit unions to thousands in large ones.
 Western Canada is at the forefront of accepting credit unions as their primary financial service, and the rest of Canada is slowly following suit.